openhab/openhab-docs/tutorials/getting_started/rules_scenes.md

 Here is how this rule appears in the list of rules (note the use a couple of tags):

 ![scenes rule list entry](images/scenes-rule-list-entry.png)

-It also shows the status of the rule: I

 All but the Unique ID can be changed later.